Habitat monitoring methods

 Different studies, same protocols

 Several monitoring studies, each addressing different questions — such as Watershed Health Monitoring, Stream Biological Monitoring, Status & Trends Sentinel Monitoring, and Water Quality Improvement Effectiveness Monitoring — all use the same protocols when collecting biological, chemical, and physical parameter data at a particular stream reach.
-We collect all data during our sampling period, from July 1 to Oct.
+We collect all data during our annual sampling period, from July 1 to Oct.
 15.

 Reaches divided into transects

 All stream reaches sampled are divided into 11 transects.
 In each of these, we collect a variety of data on substrate size, riparian and fish habitat, large woody debris, and various measures of human disturbance.

 Raw habitat data are recorded in electronic field forms loaded on tablets.
 The data are uploaded directly into our Watershed Health database, where 262 habitat metrics are calculated and reported.
 More information about the habitat metrics and the methods we use are provided in the links below.

 Quality assurance monitoring plans